Water Quality in the State of Missouri

 Missouri is a midwestern state with more than 6 million residents.
 It is a popular destination for many tourists because of its thousands of caves and the St. Louis Gateway Arch, which has an elevator that goes all the way to the top of the 630-foot arch.
 Some famous previous residents were Mark Twain and the nation's 33rd president, Harry Truman.
-Missouri residents get their potable water from rivers, streams, lakes and aquifers.
+Missouri residents get their potable water from wells, rivers, streams, lakes and aquifers.

 Missouri has water that ranges from moderately hard to hard with an average water hardness measure of 137 PPM.
 The town of Cape Girardeau has the hardest recorded water in the state with 257 PPM, another city with hard water is Columbia at 174 PPM.
 Kansas City, the most populous city in Missouri has moderately hard water according to USGS measures, at 114 PPM.